A Review of the Family of Artificial Fish Swarm Algorithms: Recent Advances and Applications: A Taxonomy of the AFSA Modifications

 Hybrid AFSA models with population-based algorithms can be further divided into two groups.
 In the first group, two or more methods are merged into a unified model, while in the second group, the methods co-operate in parallel or serial to find the global optimum.

-\textbf{Merged hybrid models:} PSO has been widely merged with the AFSA.
+\textbf{Merged models:} { These models, as shown in Fig.~\ref{Fig:hybrid1}, generate new solutions by merging the AFSA dynamic within the structure of other population-based algorithms, or vice versa.} PSO has been widely merged with the AFSA.
 An AFSA-PSO model~\cite{wei2019optimization} to optimize the basic structure of the deep belief network was proposed.
 The AFSA's behaviors are implemented in the PSO structure to improve the movement of particles.
 Yassen et al.~\cite{yaseen2018optimization} integrated the follow and swarm behaviors of the AFSA in PSO.
 To achieve this, PSO is used to find the global best and local best positions, and then, the particles are divided into two sub-populations.
 The following behavior of the AFSA is applied to one group, and the swarm behavior is carried out on the other group.
 Finally, the best particle obtained by these two behaviors is compared with the recorded particle in memory.
 If the new particle is better than the recorded one, replacement takes place.
 In MPSO~\cite{yan2020anovel}, the preying and random behaviors of the AFSA were embedded in PSO, in order to increase its local search capability for the purpose of K-means clustering optimization.
 In~\cite{cheng2018research}, the velocity and position update of PSO was used to improve the preying behavior of the AFSA.
 In addition, a non-uniform mutation operator was used as a reference to enhance the local searchability.
-CIAFSA~\cite{mao2018comprehensive} combined PSO with an extended memory (PSOEM)~\cite{duan2016improved} and the AFSA.
+CIAFSA~\cite{mao2018comprehensive} combined PSO with an extended memory (PSOEM)~\cite{duan2011simulation} and the AFSA.
 CIAFSA implemented the velocity of particles into the behaviors of the AFSA.
 Later, normative AFSA (NFSA)~\cite{tan2019normative}, namely a hybrid model of PSOEM-FSA and normative knowledge~\cite{reynolds2004cultural}, was proposed.
 Yuan and Yang~\cite{yuan2019study} implemented the swarming and following behaviors of the AFSA in the search strategy of PSO.
 Zhang et al.~\cite{zhang2017adaptive} implemented the speed-up behavior of PSO in the AFSA.
 MSAFSA~\cite{zhuang2019mechanical} implemented the search strategy of DE and PSO in the AFSA's behaviors.
 Cao et al.~\cite{cao2017modified} applied the velocity-displacement strategy of PSO in the AFSA to increase the convergence speed.